Course selection: Which AP classes should i take based on my major?

 Recap & Conclusion on Course Selection

-We hope that this provides some valuable insight into how to release some of the stress you may have while making your college application profile even stronger.
+We hope that this provides some valuable insight into how to make your college application profile even stronger.